storj/docs/Explorer-Release-Setup-Instructions.md

 - [Raspberry Pi ARM](https://storj-v3-alpha-builds.storage.googleapis.com/88653a3-v0.13.5-go1.12.5/identity_linux_arm.zip)
 - [Windows Pro AMD64](https://storj-v3-alpha-builds.storage.googleapis.com/88653a3-v0.13.5-go1.12.5/identity_windows_amd64.exe.zip)

 2) Create an identity, this can take several hours depending on your machines processing power & luck. (this example is for Mac OS, substitute the appropriate identity binary for your OS)

 ```bash
 $ ./identity_darwin_amd64 create storagenode
 ```

 3) Sign the identity you created with your single-use authorization token.

 ```bash
 $ ./identity_darwin_amd64 authorize storagenode <authorization-token>
 ```

-*__Note:__ If you are using Synology you must add "sudo" in front of commands for creating and signing identity.
-Otherwise you will receive error.
-Default folder for created identity on Synology is /root/.local/share/storj/identity/storagenode/.*

 *__Caution:__ Before proceeding to the next step, please be sure to back up your identity files located in the output path of the previous command.
 This will allow you to restore your node to working order in case of an unfortunate incident such as a hard drive crash.*

 4) Download the Docker container (all non ARM based platforms).